uyilmaz16/Schedule_Optimization_Child_Care_Institution/README.md

 # Schedule_Optimization_Child_Care_Institution
-Generates a schedule of 28 days consisting of 2 shifts (A, B) and 12 workers.
-Regulatory requirements, managament demands and worker satisfaction were considered.
+Generates a schedule of 28 days consisting of 2 shifts (A, B) and 12 employees.
+Regulatory requirements ("Successive days"), managament demands ("minusplus", "forbidden") and employee satisfaction (Viol_Pattern_Emp) were considered.
 Violation of soft constraints were penalized in the objective function.
+Quadratic terms were used in the objective function to achieve a more stable distribution across shifts and employees.